zingale/phy504/docs/source/mpi-intro.rst

 .. note::

-   There is no separate C++ interface to the MPI library -- we use the C interface.
+   There is no separate C++ interface to the MPI library---we use the C interface.
 This means that the functions accept arguments as pointers and not references, so we need to pass the address of the data we are using.